UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     ![The created file is shown](file_created.png)

 - copy a file

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Click on a file to select it
+    - Press `CTRL-C` to copy it
+    - Navigate to a folder
+    - Press `CTRL-V` to paste it

 - move a file

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Click on a file to select it
+    - Press `CTRL-X` to cut it
+    - Navigate to a folder
+    - Press `CTRL-V` to paste it

 - delete a file

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Click on a file to select it
+    - Press `Del` to cut it

 - create a folder

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Right-click on empty space in a folder
+    - In the pop-up menu, click 'Create folder'

 - copy a folder

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Click on a folder to select it
+    - Press `CTRL-C` to copy it
+    - Navigate to a folder
+    - Press `CTRL-V` to paste it

 - move a folder

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Click on a folder to select it
+    - Press `CTRL-X` to cut it
+    - Navigate to a folder
+    - Press `CTRL-V` to paste it

 - delete a folder

+???- question "Answer"

+    There are multiple ways, here is one:

+    - Click on a folder to select it
+    - Press `Del` to delete it

 ### Exercise 3: starting a terminal